Metric Analysis¶

-After data collection and reporting to the workspace, you can query and analyze metrics and other data types on the Metrics > Metrics Analysis page.
+After data collection and reporting to the workspace, you can query and analyze metrics and other data types on the Metrics > Metric Analysis page.

 For more details, refer to Chart Query.

-Query results can be viewed through four visualization modes:
+Query results can be viewed in four visualization modes:

 Table Chart¶